jozseftiborcz/plantuml-toolkit/docs/UPDATEDOCS_TEMPLATE.md

 <!--

 Please describe the changes in a single line that explains this improvement in terms that a user can understand.
-This text will be used in plantuml-bundle's release notes.
+This text will be used in plantuml-toolkit's release notes.

 If this change is not user-facing or notable enough to be included in release notes you may use the strings "Not applicable" or "N/A" here.